-How to Sign PDFs on an iPhone or iPad Using Mobile Esignatures
+How to Sign a PDF on an iPhone or iPad Using Mobile Esignatures

-How to Sign PDFs on an iPhone With Fill
+How to Sign a PDF on iPhone With Fill

 1. Download the Fill App from the Apple App Store.